This easy and delicious mojo picón sauce recipe makes the perfect condiment!

 In the Canary Islands there is no doubt that the sauce of choice is the slightly spicy mojo picón.
-The red version is my favorite, a bit smokey and spicy, and perfect with the small, wrinkly Canarian potatoes.
+The red version is my favorite, a bit smokey and spicy, and perfect when served with the small, wrinkly Canarian potatoes.
 But if you can’t find papas arrugadas where you live, don’t worry, the savory sauce pairs perfectly with barbecued meats as well.

 While finding the native Canarian picona pepper is nearly impossible off of the island, you can make a very similar mojo picón sauce with what you have available at home.